 Dr. Kinzie (Associate Director, Center for Postsecondary Research & NSSE Institute) coordinates the NSSE Institute project activities.
 Her PhD is from Indiana University in higher education with a minor in women’s studies.
 Jillian comes to the NSSE staff from the faculty at IU where she coordinated the master’s program in higher education and student affairs from 2000-2002.

 Leo Lambert has led Elon’s rise to national prominence since 1999, promoting a student-centered culture that values strong relationships between students and their faculty and staff mentors.
 Focused on developing students as global citizens, ethical leaders and creative problem-solvers, Lambert has led two strategic plans, creating a model for the modern liberal arts university.
 Elon is known for academic excellence across the curriculum, and for its innovative programs in study abroad, undergraduate research, leadership, interfaith dialogue, civic engagement and community service, and preparing students for meaningful careers and advanced study.
 Under Lambert’s leadership, Elon has invested heavily in developing its residential campus, building four major neighborhoods, integrating academic and residence life programs and nurturing a flourishing intellectual climate.
 During Lambert’s tenure, the university has established new schools of law and health sciences.
 A chapter of Phi Beta Kappa was established at Elon in 2010, following major investments in academic resources and arts and sciences programs.
 More than 100 buildings have been added to campus, including Belk Library, Koury Business Center, the Academic Village, Francis Center and numerous athletics facilities, including Rhodes Stadium.
 A recognized leader in higher education, Lambert has held leadership roles for numerous organizations, including the National Association of Independent Colleges and Universities, the Association of American Colleges and Universities and the NCAA.
-He is co-author of a new book, The Undergraduate Experience: Focusing Institutions on What Matters Most, which is forthcoming from Jossey-Bass in spring 2016.
+He is co-author of a new book, The Undergraduate Experience: Focusing Institutions on What Matters Most from Jossey-Bass.